ad3109/SAT/README.md

-# The Stable Asset Token - SAT, A Commodity Backed Stablecoin
+# The Stable Asset Token - SAT, A Commodity Basket Stablecoin

 Thesis: SAT is a basket commodities stablecoin using BTC, Gold, Oil, & other strategic commodities for: